-The Great Plains Master Beekeeping program is a collaborative group of beekeepers spanning the great plains region and integrating beekeeping organizations from Wyoming, Nebraska, Kansas, Iowa and Missouri.
+The Great Plains Master Beekeeping program is a collaborative group of beekeepers spanning the great plains region and integrating beekeeping organizations from Wyoming, Nebraska, Kansas, Michigan, Iowa and Missouri.
 The program is highly dependent on extension professionals and experienced beekeepers to bring their expertise and knowlege to both new and advanced beekeepers.
 If your state or organization is not listed, please see our "Partners" tab for more information on how to join the program.

 The Great Plains Master Beekeeping Program will provide training, education, outreach, and mentoring for beginning and advanced beekeepers that will improve colony survival and drive economic success.
 This program will focus on colony management, bee biology, pests, pathogens and other stressors, as well as land stewardship, business and marketing, and professional development.
 Great Plains Master Beekeepers will be both advanced in beekeeping knowledge as well as being competent advocates for bees.

 Our partners are an integral part of the Great Plains Master Beekeeping program.
 Partner associations provide a base for members of the program to meet and share their knowledge with a community of beekeepers near them.
 Partner Associations also provide courses and outreach opportunities for members of the regional Great Plains Master Beekeeping program.